alexandersandberg/placekeanu.com/README.md

 (* optional)

 If you don't specify a height, you'll get a **square** Keanu...<br>
-...size-wise, that is, because Keanu is always mindblowingly awesome.
+...shape-wise, that is, because Keanu is always mindblowingly awesome.

 ## Available [options]
 * Young Keanus only: `y`